jrommann/knave/README.md

 - Added weapon name to hit message
 - **Added new Spell item type**
 - Updated spell compendium to use new item type spell
+- Used spells are red in players inventory

 **1.2.0**
 - Improved Clothing Compendium